skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

 4. Run your tests, and you will discover that they are failing, which means something is now broken.
 Go to the `PrimePrinter` method in `PrimePrinter.java` and change the `numberPrinter.getNumberOfNumbers` call into a reference to the `numPrimes` field.
 This should fix the broken test.

+    **NOTE**: Make sure you understand why this last move we made broke the tests.
+What was wrong with trying to access `numberPrinter.getNumberOfNumbers`?

 5. Go back to `NumberPrinter.java` to the `printHeader` method.

     a.
-Add `title` to the second `Sytem.out...` call and delete first `Sytem.out...` call, which is no longer needed.
+Add `title` to the second `System.out...` call and delete the first `System.out...` call, which is no longer needed.

     b.
-Click anywhere in the argument to the `Sytem.out...` call and check available intentions.
+Click anywhere in the argument to the `System.out...` call and check available intentions.
 Choose **Replace "+" with String.format**.
+You should see the line change to a call to `printf`.
+If you are not familiar with the syntax of `printf` and `String.format`, look them up.

 ## Step 7: Clarify the `while` loop in the `print` method

 Back in the `print` method, consider the current structure of the `while` loop.
 This loop should be printing the next page every time it iterates, but its current structure does not allow for that.

 Part of the problem is that the page number is represented by a field, and it is mysterious how it is getting updated:

-    - It gets an initial value in the `initialize` method, but nothing in the name of that method tells you that explicitly suggests.
+    - It gets an initial value in the `initialize` method, but nothing in the name of that method suggests that.
+And let's phase it, initialization belonds more to a constructor.
-    - Then, the page number is being upated in the `moveToNextPage` method at the end of the loop, which feels a bit backward.  is updated at the end of the `while` loop, which feels a bit backwards.
+    - Then, the page number is being upated in the `moveToNextPage` method at the end of the `while` loop, which feels a bit backwards.

 Ideally, the loop should have the following structure:

     ```